 The dough has lemon zest, a little bit of rum and a splash of vanilla.
 These 3 ingredients are wonderful together.
 While kneading this dough you can smell the amazing aroma, makes you want to knead it for more then 10 minutes.
 The dough is very sticky.
 But after the kneading time, its so much easier to handle.
 If needed, add a little bit of flour to the dough to make it easier to knead.

-The mixture for the coconut crust seemed dried to me.
+The mixture for the coconut crust seemed dry to me.
 So after brushing the dough with the beaten egg, I added what was left over to the coconut mixture.

-To put the coconut crust on top of the bread, I got my hands wet, and flattened about a tablespoonful and used that to covered the bread.
+To put the coconut crust on top of the bread, I got my hands wet, and flattened about a tablespoonful and used that to cover the bread.